ermongroup/adaptive_hashing/README.md

-# F2
+# UPDATE README

-F2 is a fast and flexible probabilistic approximate model counter for CNF formulas.
+Code based on F2, a fast and flexible probabilistic approximate model counter for CNF formulas.
 It implements the algorithms in the following paper published in the SAT2018 conference: